isotopp/isotopp.github.io/_posts/2020-06-10-where-do-the-joins-go.md

 There are multiple good things about this, which is why we are doing it like this in relational systems as well:

 - The OrderService can handle the order from all the data in the one single order event, because it contains all the relevant information for the most common purpose, fulfillment.
-- This is most likely also all the information that we would in the Event that feeds the data warehouse.
+- This is most likely also all the information that we would put into the Event that feeds the data warehouse.

 Doing things this way keeps the size of our OLTP system bounded (for the same number of customers, articles and active orders, over an infinite amount of time, the system does not grow).
 The data lifecycle in the OLTP system is complete and we do not accrete an infinite amount of data - Data Warehouses do grow infinitely unless you drop after x years, OLTP system must not grow infinitely and if they do, they do contain a small DWH that struggles to get out.